 If you follow me on Instagram, you’ll know that something that I have gotten back into since quarantine started in March is crocheting.
 Over the last couple of years I have amassed a ridiculous amount of yarn with my tapestry weaving phase and now need to do something with it all.
 I also needed a distraction from the crushing anxieties of every day living in 2020!

-Here’s my ongoing list of patterns and projects if you also want to make the things I’m making:
+I know that it can be overwhelming to find patterns and figure out which ones you actually want to buy, so here’s my ongoing list of patterns and projects if you also want to make the things I’m making:

 Nina top pattern from handmadehannalouise | CROCHET | $10.96 CAD | Took a lot more time than I thought it would, the bottom ruffles are deceptively slow, but the stitches themselves are not technically challenging.